 1. Prokaryotic Cells: The cells having nuclear material without a nuclear membrane are termed prokaryotic cells.
 The organisms with these kinds of cells are called prokaryotes.
-Examples, bacteria and blue-green algae.
+Examples are bacteria and blue-green algae.

-2. Eukaryotic cells: The cells which have well-organized nucleus with a nuclear membrane are designated as eukaryotic cells.
-All organisms other than bacteria and blue green algae are called eukaryotes.
+2. Eukaryotic cells: The cells which have a well-organized nucleus with a nuclear membrane are designated as eukaryotic cells.
+All organisms other than bacteria and blue-green algae are called eukaryotes.

 Difference between Prokaryotic cells and Eukaryotic cells: